lammps/lammps/doc/src/fix_brownian.rst

 updated.
 This is therefore suitable for point particle simulations.

-For the style *brownian/sphere*, the positions of the particles are updated, and a dipole slaved to the spherical orientation is also updated.
+For the style *brownian/sphere*, the positions of the particles are updated, and a dipole following the spherical orientation is also updated.
 This style therefore requires the hybrid atom style :doc:`atom_style dipole <atom_style>` and :doc:`atom_style sphere
 <atom_style>`.
 The equation of motion for the dipole is